 If this had been Portland or San Francisco, it wouldn’t have been a notable event—just a harmless gathering of honey connoisseurs.
-But in New York, bees are classified under section 161.01 of the health code as “wild animals,” and are just as illegal to own in the city as lions, cougars, alligators, or polar bears.
+But in New York, where they may be hydroponics, bees are classified under section 161.01 of the health code as “wild animals,” and are just as illegal to own in the city as lions, cougars, alligators, or polar bears.
 So a local honey-tasting event is, in many ways, an act of political defiance.

 At the SOHO tasting, some 30 people were huddled around a large table, holding tongue depressors to dip into an assortment of honey containers.
 While some of the honey had come from Europe and New Zealand, the true stars of the tasting were local keepers from the West Village, the Bronx, and Brooklyn.

 Some of the big, established local beekeepers were at the center of the room, sharing years of wisdom—how to get hold of a swarm of one’s own, how to keep bees on rooftops—and relishing their minor celebrity.
 Local beekeeping, after all, has become a bold new frontier in the overlapping worlds of environmentalism and food activism.

 In the United States, nearly one-third of the country’s crops depend on bees for pollination, yet nearly one-quarter of the country’s honeybees have vanished in recent years, due to Colony Collapse Disorder (CCD) and other factors that are still unclear.
 The dearth of bees has quickly become alarming—according to a recent piece in the magazine Edible Manhattan, one urban farmer recently had to hand-pollinate his crops due to a lack of bees.